Barba-Q/flatinstaller/flatinstaller_V2/README.md

 #sh install.sh

 Flatpak installer should appear in your menu.
-An automatic update will appear on every login (Testet on XFCE and LXQT).
+An automatic update will pop up on every login (Testet on XFCE and LXQT).
 You can deactivate this in the autostart settings or by removing the script locatet in ~/.config/autostart/.

 Usage: